RayZhangSB/abnormal_4classify/README.md

 Description
 ========
     It's a demonstration project,by detecting  image from web video camera .
-Before the image enters the neural network, I do some image_processing , by detecting multiple ROI windows' value to find out abnormal area.
-Due to background interference is too heavy ,I use double threshold check to insure image which sended into ML is abnormal.
+Before the image enters the neural network, I do some image_processing with detecting multiple ROI windows' value to find out abnormal area.
+Due to background interference is too heavy ,I use double threshold check to insure image which sended into ML is abnormal. main code ----> four_classify/monitor.py Dependencies
-Dependencies
 =====
     PyQt4